roblaing/swipl-webapp-howto/README.md

   print_html(TokenizedHtml).
 ```

-In my ignorance before discovering quasiquoting, I wrote it in this much simpler and shorter way.
+In my ignorance before converting to quasiquoting, I wrote it in this much simpler and shorter way.

 ```prolog
 my_handler_code(User, Request) :-